hervenivon/awesome-discoveries/README.md

 # awesome-discoveries

-This document is a curated list of inspiring and eclectic - mostly ordered - discoveries and thoughts I made and produce during my readings, experiments and job decisions making being a startup advisor and the CTO for a world leading drone company.
+This document is a curated list of useful, inspiring, fascinating, and eclectic discoveries and thoughts I made and produced during my readings, experiments and job decisions making being a startup advisor and the CTO for a world leading drone company - mostly ordered.

+This document exposes some of my ideas and reflects of my own point of view.

+Feedback and questions are welcome.

 * [Inspirational resources and must reads](#inspirational-resources-and-must-reads)
 * [Topics](#topics)